Why Should Play Warrior in TBC Classic Anniversary

 They're elite for single-boss holds with superior threat and defensives, but paladins edge out on AoE trash.
 All three (warrior, paladin, druid) shine depending on the encounter.

-3. What's the biggest PvP upgrade for warriors in TBC?
+3. What is the biggest PvP upgrade for warriors in TBC?

 Mortal Strike's healing debuff revolutionizes arenas, pairing with Spell Reflect for caster counters.
 It's why arms dominates 2v2 comps.